Expo center could be surge hospital; VWCH to send new COVID-19 patients to Nashville

 Wilson County Mayor Randall Hutto said the center “would be a surge hospital.
 Set up by the (Army) Corps (of Engineers) and run by the state.”

-Last week, Gov. Bill Lee said some models of the spread of the disease showed that the state could need an additional 7,000 hospital beds at the peak of the pandemic, which would be around April 19.
+Gov. Bill Lee has said some models of the spread of the disease showed that the state could need an additional 7,000 hospital beds at the peak of the pandemic, which would be around Monday.
 Since then, models have showed the surge might not be as great as needed and that it would occur around Wednesday.

 Vanderbilt Wilson County Hospital plans to transfer any future COVID-19 patients to its parent facility in Nashville, unless the surge develops, according to Traci Pope, the hospital’s director of community relations.